xwipeoutx/hololens-workshop/4-networking/1-sharing.md

 2. Import it to the project
 3. Drag `HoloHelpers/Networking/Prefabs/Networking` to the scene, under the `Managers` game object

+## Enable network capability for the project

+We need to configure the client to connect to the internet by giving it the `InternetClient` capability.

+1. In Unity, go `HoloToolkit`-`Configure`-`Apply Capability Settings`
+2. Ensure `InternetClient` is checked
+3. Click `Apply`

 ### What is it?

 This prefab is an empty game object with 2 scripts - one for the SignalR server, and one for a World Anchor Store that works with a `REST`ful and `SignalR` server configured with `WebSockets`.
 As such, the store uses the SignalR script, and so it's handy to have them live together all friendly like.